TITLE: INTRODUCTION TO BIOSIMILAR MEDICINES

 - Provide additional resources outside of the self-paced course

-- Effectively communicate the highly complex information to non-medical professionals
+- Effectively communicate highly complex informaiton to non-medical professionals

 HOW DID I ACHIEVE THE GOALS?